Anna-Maja Kazarian: 2015–16: FM and WIM titles, under-16 European champion

-2017–present: National internet champion
+2017–present: National internet champion, first WGM norm

 Over about the next two years through early 2019, Kazarian maintained a rating of around 2200 before dropping just below 2100 by the end of 2019.
-Her worst performance of 2017 came at the Maccabia International IM-B, where she finished the ten-player round robin with ½/9 after losing the last eight games.
-She had already had a rating drop earlier in the year as a result of an even score at the European Individual Women's Chess Championship.
+At the Dutch Women's Chess Championship in 2017, she defeated Peng Zhaoqin in the last round, her first victory against a Grandmaster (GM).
+Her worst performance of 2017 came at the Maccabia International IM-B, where her rating fell from the mid-2200s to below 2200.
 Kazarian was able to return to a 2200 rating with more positive results in the second half of 2018 at the Leiden Chess Tournament in the Netherlands and the Open Brasschaat in Belgium, scoring 5/9 and 6½/9 for a combined rating gain of 53 points.
-Nonetheless, she fell to a rating of 2096 by December 2019 primarily due to poor performances at the Kragero Resort Chess Title in Norway and the Dutch Open that year.
+She drew three players rated above 2500, all of whom had the GM title, to start the tournament in Leiden.
+Nonetheless, she fell to a rating of 2096 by December 2019 primarily due to her performances at the Kragero Resort Chess Title in Norway and the Dutch Open that year.

 Kazarian did not enter another FIDE-rated tournament until August 2021 as few tournaments were being played due to the COVID-19 pandemic.
 Nonetheless, during the pandemic, Kazarian entered the first Dutch Women's Internet Chess Championship in November 2020, which was played in a blitz time control of 3+3.
 There were eight players in the tournament, six of whom qualified through their FIDE rating and two who won qualifying events, namely Kazarian and Machteld van Foreest.
-Despite being the lowest-rated player in the field, Kazarian won the tournament, which featured several former Dutch women's champions including Grandmaster (GM) Peng Zhaoqin and WGM Anne Haast.
+Despite being the lowest-rated player in the field, Kazarian won the tournament, which featured several former Dutch women's champions including Peng Zhaoqin and Anne Haast.
 The tournament was played in a three-round knockout format and all seven of the matches were won by the lower-rated player.
 Kazarian defeated Nargiz Umudova and Marlies Bensdorp-De Labaca in the first two rounds.
 In the final, which featured the two qualifiers, Kazarian defeated van Foreest 5–2 for the title.

+At the World Blitz Chess Championship 2023 Kazarian was fined 100 Euro and given a yellow card for wearing shoes that were deemed incompatible with FIDE's dress code.

+Kazarian earned her first WGM norm in 2024 in the 2023–24 Dutch League, going undefeated with a score of 6/9 over a span of eight months.
+During the league, her strongest win was against Jasel Lopez, an International Master rated 2382.
+She won her last two games, including the final one against Tobias Kabos, rated 2301, to clinch the norm.
+During the Sharjah Challengers the following month, Kazarian defeated Abdelrahman Hesham, a GM rated 2391, which was her second-ever victory against a Grandmaster.